louis-pham/modified_lenspix/README.md

 Finally, give a filename for the output from CAMB's convolution (the theoretical lensed power spectrum).

 __makekappa.py__ was used in conjunction with theory_sim_compare.py to take the correct power spectrum data from scalCls.dat or lenspotentialCls.dat and combine them with our own simulated kappa maps.

+__makegif.py__ will take a set of CIB plots and combine them into a single animation.

+__plotgrad.py__ will create a plot of the phi map with the gradients overplotted.

+__shell_z_integrand.py__ takes the cl value of each CIB shell at l=500 and plots them.

+__shellcls.py__ will plot the power spectra of the shells in one plot.

+## Known issues
+* lensing a map with many point sources will yield NaNs

+## Todos
+* different output lmax not yet implemented